SNAP Latest Updates

 • SIOM Nashik is only for engineering graduates.

-• SIMS Pune is only for defense personnel and their dependents.
+• SIMS Pune is only for defence personnel and their dependents.

 • SIIB Pune (Energy & Environment program) prefers candidates with a science or engineering background.